privacytools/privacytools.io/.github/CONTRIBUTING.md

 - Cannot lock users to a particular platform.

 ### Software
-- Must be able to download over encryted network (can be a mirror)
+- Must be able to download over encrypted network (can be a mirror)
 - Must be free software

 ### Encryption